 We LOVE Elephants, PERIOD.
-If humans had a soul animal, ours would be elephants.If we were wizards, our patronus would be an elephant & a dog.
+If humans had soul animals, ours would be elephant.If we were wizards, our patronus would be an elephant.
 You get it right?
-We are smitten and enchanted by this glorious creature.
-So when we saw this activity of swimming and playing with the elephants, we had mixed feelings.
+We are deeply smitten and enchanted by this glorious creature.
+So when we heard about this activity of swimming and playing with baby elephants, we had mixed feelings.
 We were torn with the excitement to meet these not-so-little friends but on the other hand, we were not sure if we were in fact promoting any sort of animal cruelty in the process.

-As we stepped onto the beach, two baby elephants were lead to the sea and before you know it, a jet stream of water hit us square on our faces.
+As we stepped onto the beach, two baby elephants were led to sea and before you know it, a jet stream of water hit us square on our faces.
 The play had begun.
 We refused to climb atop them but played with them, bathed them, fed them bananas by the dozen.
 20 minutes went by so quickly that we stuck around to just watch them.

 The most important question, Would we recommend this activity?

 We wish we had clarity on their upkeep.
 Were they in fact rescued?
 Were they taken back to their parents every evening?
 Far from the eyes of the visitors, were they taken care as well?
 Most importantly, were they HAPPY?
-Sadly we do not have answers to any of these questions.